Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 # Content Types

-There are six different types of content currently being added to the website: images, text, Adobe Acrobat files, Microsoft Word files, Microsoft Excel files, and datetime information.
+There are seven different types of content currently being added to the website: images, text, Adobe Acrobat files, Microsoft Word files, Microsoft Excel files, Microsoft PowerPoint files, and datetime information.

 The majority of the content on the website is downloadable PDFs.
 There is a small collection of downloadable DOCXs and XSLXs as well.
 It is important that